pulumi/pulumi-hugo/themes/default/content/docs/intro/console/teams.md

 To learn more about our editions visit our [pricing page]({{< relref "/pricing" >}}).
 {{% /notes %}}

-The Pulumi Console offers role-based access control (RBAC) using teams.
+The Pulumi Service offers role-based access control (RBAC) using teams.
 Teams allow organization admins to assign a set of stack permissions to a group of users.

 ## Creating a Team{#creating-a-team}